evocn/evocn.github.io/content/_index.md

 ---

-I think a lot about games, and their potential for expression and feeling.
+I think a lot about games, and their potential for expression, connection, and feeling.

 I work on prototypes that explore these ideas.

 I like to write music and shoot films sometimes too.

-Recently, I've been publishing my journal on this website.
+Recently, I've been publishing my thoughts on this website.

 ---